-Led by Guillaume Paré, Director of the Genetic and Molecular Epidemiology Laboratory (GMEL) and Salim Yusuf, Executive Director of PHRI, the Biomarker Discovery Partnership Program was initiated in November 2019 with substantial funds from Bayer, and grants and investments from CIHR and HHSRI.
+Led by Guillaume Paré, Director of CRLB-GMEL laboratory and a Senior Scientist at PHRI, and Salim Yusuf, Executive Director of PHRI, the Biomarker Discovery Partnership Program was initiated in November 2019.

-How much genetics, environment and behaviour each play a part in an individual’s health – the long-standing “nature versus nurture” question – has been boosted enormously in recent years with the introduce of ‘omics (collective technologies used to explore roles, relationships and actions of the various types of molecules that make up cells).
+How much of a role genetics, environment and behaviour each play in individuals’ health – the long standing ‘nature versus nurture’ question – has been boosted enormously in recent years with the introduce of ‘omics (collective technologies used to explore roles, relationships and actions of the various types of molecules that make up cells).